Adjustable versus fixed rate loans

 During the early amortization period of a fixed-rate loan, a large percentage of your monthly payment pays interest, and a significantly smaller percentage toward principal.
-As you pay , more of your payment goes toward principal.
+As you pay on the loan, more of your payment goes toward principal.

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-People choose these types of loans when interest rates are low and they wish to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+You might choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a good rate.
 Call Cal Coast Financial Corp at (510) 683-9850 to discuss how we can help.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
-ARMs usually adjust every six months, based on various indexes.
+Adjustable Rate Mortgages — ARMs, come in many varieties.
+ARMs are generally adjusted twice a year, based on various indexes.

-Most programs feature a cap that protects you from sudden increases in monthly payments.
-There may be a cap on interest rate increases over the course of a year.
-For example: no more than a couple percent per year, even if the index the rate is based on goes up by more than two percent.
+Most ARM programs feature a "cap" that protects you from sudden increases in monthly payments.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than two percent per year, even if the underlying index goes up by more than two percent.
 Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can go up in one period.
 Plus, the great majority of ARMs have a "lifetime cap" — this means that the interest rate won't go over the capped amount.

-ARMs most often feature the lowest rates toward the start.
-They provide that rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
+ARMs usually start out at a very low rate that may increase over time.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
 These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-Loans like this are best for borrowers who expect to move within three or five years.
-These types of ARMs are best for people who plan to sell their house or refinance before the initial lock expires.
+Loans like this are best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans are best for people who plan to sell their house or refinance before the initial lock expires.

-You might choose an ARM to get a very low introductory rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
-ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they can't sell or refinance their loan.
+You might choose an Adjustable Rate Mortgage to get a very low introductory interest rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they can't sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (510) 683-9850.
 It's our job to answer these questions and many others, so we're happy to help!

 Get a New Loan Quote